kaazing/java.client.tutorials/android/jms/README.md

 * Android Studio 2.10 or higher
 * Android SDK 4.4 or higher

-## Steps for building and running the project
+## Steps for Building and Running the Project

 - Build the application using Android Studio
    - Open the project in Android Studio by navigating to the project directory